-If you are in this spot – the one that has been ‘left’…if you can find your way to love and compassion while continuing to live a fun happy life, your partner just may see that the grass is not greener.
-That you really aren’t the source of their problems (typical of MLC).
-And that they are the crazy one to have even thought about leaving you.
+If you are in this spot – the one that has been ‘left’, I hope you can find your way to a place of love and compassion while continuing to live a fun happy life.
+Your husband just may see that the grass is not greener.
+That you really aren’t the source of his problems (typical of MLC).
+And that the decision to leave you for another was one of insanity.

-How strange it is when a doctor tells someone that their spouse needs to go into the hospital and they do whatever it takes to help.
-Yet when a spouse does something so out of character – we still expect (demand) normalcy?
+How strange it is when a doctor tells someone that their spouse needs to go into the hospital for cancer or some other ailment, the spouse does whatever it takes to help.
+Yet when a spouse does something so out of character – we still expect (demand) this strange acting person to just be normal?
 We just don’t see the parallel?
 Some call it a MLC.
 A Midlife crisis.
-And if you don’t think they exist and are reading this now.
-It may a good idea to reconsider your position.
+And if you don’t think they exist and you are reading this now, it may a real good idea to reconsider your position.

-Maybe one day soon one of them will realize the stupidity of it all and try and reconnect.
-Maybe not.
-Ego will play a big role in most of this and an Ego must not even exist in a marriage.
-Period.
+Maybe one day soon one of them will realize the stupidity of it all and attempt to put their egos aside and reconnect because they still want to be together.
+Or maybe not.
+Ego will play a big role in most marriages leading to divorce.
+That’s what Ego does best: Divorce families.

 If you are dealing with a husband who has left.
 Do not wait.
 Contact me and we can set you on a path to get him home.
 Happy.
 And Home.

 I am here for you, to help.
 Email me any time with questions, problems, interview suggestions or article ideas you want me to do, tape, write about and post here.
 Or if you have a gathering you’d like me to speak to.
 Be it a women’s group, church gathering, or other function.
 Let’s bring marriage back to a place of kindness, teamwork and love.
 What we do passes on to all generations.

 Email me: TheWifeExpert @ gmail . com (take out the spaces)